All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 receptor agonists work by mimicking the incretin hormone GLP-1, which among other effects significantly slows the rate at which your stomach empties its contents into the small intestine.
 Because levothyroxine is absorbed primarily in the upper small intestine, delayed gastric emptying can change the rate and potentially the extent of absorption.

-These are not dangerous interactions in the traditional sense.
-There is no chemical conflict between the drugs.
+These aren't dangerous interactions in the traditional sense.
+There's no chemical conflict between the drugs.
 The concern is practical: making sure your thyroid hormone levels stay in the target range while your GI function and body composition are changing.

 Safety Considerations